jstewmc/php-helpers/README.md

 ## Tests

 This is my first attempt at a full suite of unit tests.
 So, let me know if I missed anything, or if I tests are a botch.
-I can say that I added tests for every method in the library.
+At the very least, I added tests for every method in the library.

 ## Contributing